False Rosemary

 Full sun, dry soils

-Drought tolerant once established, not salt tolerant but salt-spray tolerant
+Drought tolerant once established; not salt tolerant but salt-spray tolerant

 Aromatic, delicate lavender flowers blooms from spring until fall

-Attractive to pollinators but especially bees
+Attractive to pollinators, especially bees